 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we’re featuring one of our Paid Search Analysts, who is a talented musician, a dad joke connoisseur, and creates innovative search engine marketing copy that captures even the shortest attention spans.
+This month, we’re featuring one of our Search Analysts, who is a talented musician, a dad joke connoisseur, and creates innovative search engine marketing copy that captures even the shortest attention spans.

 How long have you been at CI?

 Including my time as an intern here, I just recently celebrated my year-and-a-half mark!

 I’m a New Yorker through and through, born and raised, having spent my formative years at the southern tip of the B-Q line.

 How did you discover the CI internship program?

 I was a hopeless wanderer pursuing a degree in Sociology and putzing around with a sham of a marching band.
 I came across a listing for the CI internship while looking for positions in digital marketing.
 From the moment I laid eyes on the company’s values and the traits that characterized a hireable candidate, I knew that I needed to apply.
 And the rest is history.